The ultimate dumpling guide to Melbourne

 Shanghai Street

-At Shanghai Street on Bourke, homemade dumplings come boiled or fried.
-They also come swimming in chilli oil or bobbing in soup.
+At Shanghai Street on Little Bourke, homemade dumplings come boiled or fried.
+They also come swimming in chilli oil or floating in broth.
 Fillings include pork, chicken and prawn.
 There's also beef, vegetable or our favourite, kung pao chicken.
 Vegetarians have some un-bao-lievable options too!
-Visit the Elizabeth Street outpost for dumplings in an ‘east meets west’ tiki bar.
+Visit the Elizabeth Street outpost for dumplings in an ‘east meets west’ Tiki bar.

 Spice Temple